Electron-Acoustic Solitons in Magnetized Collisional Nonthermal Plasmas: Introduction

-The layout of this article is as follows.
-The theoretical plasma model for electrostatic electron-acoustic waves are presented in Sec. \ref{Model}.
-The Schamel equation for OPdEASWs is derived by adopting the reductive perturbation method in Sec. \ref{KdV-Schamel}.
-The solitary wave solution is obtained via the hyperbolic tangent approach and a nonlinear analysis, depending on the parametric and numerical investigations, is carried out for small but finite amplitude OPdEASWs in the sub Sec. \ref{KdV-Schamel} (A and B).
-Finally, our theoretical and numerical results are briefly discussed in Sec. \ref{Discussion}.
+The layout of this article is as follows: The theoretical plasma model for electrostatic electron-acoustic waves is presented in section \ref{Model}.
+The Schamel equation for OPdEASWs is derived by adopting the reductive perturbation method in section \ref{KdV-Schamel}.
+The solitary wave solution is obtained via the hyperbolic tangent approach and nonlinear analysis, depending on the parametric and numerical investigations, is carried out for small but finite amplitude OPdEASWs in the subsections \ref{easoln} and \ref{parainvest}.
+Finally, our theoretical and numerical results are briefly discussed in section \ref{Discussion}.